Danai Gurira: Marvel Cinematic Universe

 Danai was cast to star in Marvel's film Black Panther, which was released in February 2018.
 She played the loyal and highly skilled General Okoye, the head of the Dora Milaje; an elite all-female special forces unit protectors of Wakanda and its king, the Black Panther.
 She received critical acclaim for her performance, a SAG Award for Outstanding Performance by a Cast in a Motion Picture, a People's Choice Awards for The Action Movie Star of 2018, a Saturn Award for Best Supporting Actress and an NAACP Image award for Outstanding Supporting Actress in a Motion Picture.
+She also got a nomination for the Indiana Film Journalists Association for Best Supporting Actress.
+She got a nomination for Favorite Butt Kicker at the Nickelodeon Kids Choice Awards and a nomination for Choice Movie Actress: Sci-Fi at the Teen Choice Awards.

 Gurira reprised the role of Okoye in the movies Avengers: Infinity War (2018), Avengers: Endgame (2019) and in the sequel Black Panther: Wakanda Forever (2022).
 She was set to star in a spinoff series on Disney+, but plans for the show were ultimately scrapped.